WAVE: Weighted Autoregressive Varying Gate for Time Series Forecasting: Introduction

 In TSF models, EMA, connecting back to the historic work of Holt-Winters \citep{winters1960forecasting,holt2004forecasting}, focuses on smoothed local data, which improves the modeling of short-term fluctuations but reduces the ability to capture long-term information.
 In contrast, ARMA, connecting back to the historic work of Box-Jenkins \citep{box1974some}, a classic structure in TSF, considers both historical data and the cumulative impact of prediction errors.
 This allows it to handle and decouple long-term and short-term effects, significantly improving forecasting performance on data with complicated temporal patterns.

-We propose the ARMA attention mechanism, which integrates a moving-average (MA) term into various existing AR attention mechanisms.
+We propose the Weighted Autoregressive Varying gatE (WAVE) attention mechanism equipped with ARMA structure, which integrates a moving-average (MA) term into various existing AR attention mechanisms.
 Our method improves the TSF performance of AR Transformers without significantly increasing computational costs, maintaining \( O(N) \) time complexity and original parameter size.
 We design an indirect MA weight generation to obtain the MA output without explicitly computing the MA attention matrix, preserving efficiency of linear attentions.
 We explore specific techniques for generating implicit MA weights to ensure proper decoupling and handling of short-term effects.
 Extensive experiments and visualization analyses demonstrate that ARMA balances long- and short-term dependencies, significantly improving AR Transformers and achieving state-of-the-art TSF results.

 The main contributions of this paper can be summarized as follows: